ch3sh/ch3sh.github.io/_posts/2021-09-27-PalsForLife.md

 ## Recon

-We start off with by running nmap on the target,  scanning for all ports using the stealth scan option `-sS` and performing service and version detection `sV`.
+We start off with by running nmap on the target,  scanning for all ports using the stealth scan option `-sS` and performing service and version detection `-sV`.

 > *The services on the machine can take some time to start up, so give the machine a minute or two before starting the scan.*